Follow this pre and post-hike recovery plan to soothe your sore muscles after hiking or working out. Your muscles will thank you.

 3) Hike with Trekking Poles to Prevent Soreness

 Trekking poles help prevent muscle soreness, especially when you’re going downhill.
 A rstudy2 published in Medicine and Science in Sports and Exercise reported that trekking poles help reduce the load on the lower body.
 That results in decreased muscle damage and soreness.
-In addition, trekking poles may also lead to faster recovery and fewer injuries when hiking multiple days in a row, like on the Tour du Mont Blanc or The Haute Route.
+In addition, trekking poles may also lead to faster recovery and fewer injuries when hiking multiple days in a row, like on the Self-Guided Tour du Mont Blanc or The Haute Route.

 Check out our guide to the Best Trekking Poles of the Year.